bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_0.md

 * Modify the program so that after drawing a square the turtle...
   * first changes its pen color to `"cyan"`
   * then draws a rectangle (i.e. a shape with non-equal sides)
+* Finally, depending on how much time is left, make a SUPER COOL design.
+What sorts of shapes are easy to draw?
+What sorts of shapes are difficult to draw?

 > ### Some Pro Tips
 > * Always save your python file before running it so that the interpreter "sees" your changes.